 Opuntias are quite cold-tolerant and, in some places, have become invasive.
 Still, they have many uses in landscaping (make excellent barrier hedges) and can make a stunning centerpiece in rock gardens or other drought-tolerant landscapes.

 Saguaro (Carnegiea gigantea), the elegant symbol of the southwestern United States desert, has edible fruit when fully mature (which can take decades).
 However, the Saguaro is difficult to obtain and illegal to move without a permit.

 Organ Pipe Cactus (Stenocereus thurberi) resembles a Saguaro but is smaller with "arms" that usually grow at the base of the plant rather than farther up the main trunk.
 It has lavender flowers and red fruit known as Pitahaya Dulce, about the size of a golf ball.

 The Organ Pipe Cactus National Monument in Arizona (United States) is full of these, and a visit is a wonderful way to see these lovely cacti in their native environment.

 Barrel Cactus fruit can be picked and eaten raw and has no spines, making it easy to handle.
 The flowers and buds are also edible.
 One of the American Wild West legends was that Barrel Cacti could be cut open and the pulp squeezed for water that would keep you alive in the deep desert.

-The vine-like Night-Blooming Cereus (Hylocereus undatus), otherwise known as the “Dragon Fruit” or Pitaya (and also called Pitahaya Dulce in some areas), is a cactus with long fleshy leaves and bright red or yellow fruit with a white or red center and black, crunchy seeds with high nutritional value.
-The plant has large, fragrant white flowers that only bloom at night.
+The vine-like Night-Blooming Cereus (Hylocereus undatus), otherwise known as the Dragon Fruit or Pitaya (and also called Pitahaya Dulce in some areas), is a cactus with long fleshy leaves and bright red or yellow fruit with a white or red center and black, crunchy seeds with high nutritional value.
+The plant has large, white, fragrant flowers that only bloom at night.